Daunia – quality on the northern plain

-It is clear that Teanum have very good wines and a clear marketing strategy through the various Alta, Vento and Òtre lines.
+It is clear that Teanum has very good wines and a clear marketing strategy through the various Alta, Vento and Òtre lines.
 They are a credit to the Foggia province and an example of the versatility of Puglian winemaking.

 Fujanera shows perfectly the quality potential of northern Puglia.
 Most of the quality wine in Puglia is associated with the south or the middle of this long region.
-The north of Puglia is much more associated with bulk wine production with yields up around the 250 hectolitres per hectare mark, most of which becomes blending wine or has to turned into industrial alcohol.
+The north of Puglia is much more associated with bulk wine production with yields up around the 250 hectolitres per hectare mark, most of which become blending wine or has to be turned into industrial alcohol.
 A name like Alberto Longo, featured on this website, are the exceptions which prove the rule.
 To these names can be added Tenuta Fujanera just outside the town of Foggia.
 But there is a connection with the Puglian past here.
 The company is now being run by the younger generation, Giusy Albano and her brother, while their father continues to have a critical role – he makes the wine.
 Yes, in the past they were in bulk wine production, but from 2003 onwards they have focused on just 12 hectares of vineyard (tiny by Puglian standards) and on quality.

 They currently make four wines:

 Bellalma Falanghina, IGT Puglia 2011 – this is the current vintage which makes a fine showing from the Campanian variety Falanghina: attractive jasmine aromas and then a mild peach palate with a touch of something more exotic, perhaps pineapple.
 Reined-in fruit and refreshing acidity; quite an elegant wine.
 But the real surprise is the ability to age.
 We also tasted the 2010 where the palate had really filled out in an impressive way.
 Probably at its peak now but there could be more surprises in store.